 How Does The Pick Up Put Down Method Work?

-Pick Up Put Down is a sleep training method recommended for babies 4 months through 8 months old.
+Pick Up Put Down is a sleep training method recommended for babies 4 months through 8 months of age.

 Babies younger than 4 months old may be too stimulated by the technique, and it may not be as effective for babies older than 8 months old.